 Online auctions are even more addictive, their lure lying in the excitement of bidding, strategizing, and one hopes, ultimately outbidding others.
 It becomes less about the item and more about the competition.

 The sheer variety of items offers further temptations — a person can head to eBay to pick up some old books and end up bidding on videos, antique dolls and duct tape.
-There’s also the cozy feeling of community bonding in related chat rooms devoted to china dolls or Star Trek merchandise.
+There’s also the cosy feeling of community bonding in related chat rooms devoted to china dolls or Star Trek merchandise.
 The auction experience even becomes a confidence booster for some patients who admit they just like reading compliments posted under their user profile.

 Signs of Online Shopping Addiction